-A complementary approach leverges analytical models to abstract the fine-grained packed level simulation dynamics into a coarse grained (and possibly downscaled) hybrid network models with improved performances with respect to classic DES [26, 18, 27, 3, 31].
-For instance, fluid models for TCP/IP networks [26] are used to either feed a suitable scaled version of the system with a sample of the input traffic [27], or to represent background traffic as fluid flows [18, 3].
-Our own previous work [31] proposed an hybrid simulation model of network of TTL caches based on Che's approximation [8], showing the need for opportune downscaling to make TTL-based simulation both accurate and scalable.
+A complementary approach leverages analytical models [31, 24, 32, 23, 40] to abstract the fine-grained packed level simulation dynamics into a coarse grained (and possibly down-scaled) hybrid network models with improved performances with respect to classic DES.
+For instance, fluid models for TCP/IP networks [31] are used to either feed a suitable scaled version of the system with a sample of the input traffic [32], or to represent background traffic as fluid flows [24, 23].

-Fewer work combines multi-resolution and parallelization techniques: for instance, [23] implements the model of [26] in a parallel hybrid network simulator offloading computationally intensive background fluid-based traffic calculations to Graphic Processing Units (GPUs), which offer better performance (i.e., $10\times$) and parallelization with respect to normal CPUs.
-Despite what we propose in this paper shares the spirit of [23] in integrating hybrid simulation with parallelization, it differs in the (i) target (i.e., cache networks), (ii) approach (i.e., downscaling), and (iii) parallelization technique (i.e., catalog slicing), which jointly enable the design of a lean and efficient simulator for networks of caches.
+Fewer work combines multi-resolution and parallelization techniques: for instance, [28] implements the model of [31] in a parallel hybrid network simulator offloading computationally intensive background fluid-based traffic calculations to Graphic Processing Units (GPUs), which offer better performance (i.e., $10\times$ ) and parallelization with respect to normal CPUs.
+Despite what we propose in this paper shares the spirit of [28] in integrating hybrid simulation with parallelization, it differs in the (i) target (i.e., cache networks), (ii) approach (i.e., downscaling), and (iii) parallelization technique (i.e., catalog slicing), which jointly enable the design of a lean and efficient simulator for networks of caches.